Third-party testing laboratory instruments have requirements for sending samples, do you know?

 (1) The purity of the submitted samples should generally be> 95%, and no impurities such as iron filings, dust, filter paper hair, etc. The amount of samples required for general organics: 1H spectrum> 5mg, 13C spectrum> 15mg, the sample size required for the polymer should be appropriately increased.

-(2) This instrument configuration can only analyze liquid samples.
-It is required that the samples have good dissolving properties in a certain deuterated solvent.
-The sender should choose the solvent used first.
+(2) This instrument can only be used for liquid sample analysis.
+It is required that the sample has good dissolving properties in a certain deuterated solvent.
 The deuterated solvents in this room are chloroform, heavy water, methanol, acetone, DMSO, benzene, o-dichlorobenzene, acetonitrile, pyridine, acetic acid, and trifluoroacetic acid.

 (3) Samplers are requested to provide possible structures or sources of samples as much as possible.
 If there are special requirements (such as detection temperature, spectral width, etc.), please explain.